 There has been a marked increase in the use of social media platforms and similar devices, including weblogs (blogs), social media websites and other forms of Internet-based communications which allow individual access to a broad audience of interested persons.
 The medical community and care prescribers may value any such readily available information concerning our products or product candidates and may act on such information without further investigation, authentication and without regard to its accuracy.
 Social media platforms and devices immediately publish the content their subscribers and participants post, often without filters or checks on accuracy of the content posted.
-The opportunity for dissemination of information regarding our products, products, products or proprietary nanotechnology, may be posted by third parties on such platforms and devices at any time.
+The opportunity for dissemination of information, including inaccurate information, is virtually limitless.
+Information concerning or affecting us, including information regarding our products, product candidates or proprietary nanotechnology, may be posted by third parties on such platforms and devices at any time.
 Information posted may be inaccurate and adverse to us, and it may harm our business or reputation.
 The harm may be immediate without affording us an opportunity for redress or correction.
 Further, such inaccurate information may require us to engage in a defensive media campaign, which may divert our management's attention or result in an increase in our expenses.
 Such platforms also could be used for the dissemination of trade secret information or compromise of other valuable company assets, any of which could harm our business.